Skip to content

 app

-Handle GET /hello requests.
+Handle GET /greeting requests.

 Returns: